 Nonetheless, there are things to look out for and be aware of.

 - Avoid sex for at least a week after any visible outbreaks.
 A 1995 study in the New England Journal says asymptomatic shedding frequently happens within days of a visible outbreak.
 “Half the episodes of subclinical shedding of HSV occurred within seven days of a symptomatic recurrence.
-The risk of subclinical shedding increased with the frequency of symptomatic recurrences.” ⁵ This would suggest that even after your herpes outbreak has cleared up, you are still high risk for transmission for a week afterward.
+The risk of subclinical shedding increased with the frequency of symptomatic recurrences.”
+(6) Even after a herpes outbreak has cleared up, a heightened risk of transmission may remain for another week.

 - Be aware of your prodromal symptoms.
-If you’ve ever had an outbreak, there were probably signs it was coming, such as tingling and discomfort, stress, or fatigue.
-Be concerned if you have those signs.
-If you’ve never had an outbreak, be aware of those signs or anything else unusual.
-For example. there are more unusual symptoms of herpes than the obvious blister.
-Nerve pain in the leg, for example, happens in some people.
-Sometimes, asymptomatic carriers of herpes realize they do have symptoms after all once they are educated about them.
+If you’ve ever had an outbreak, there could have been warning signs, such as tingling, burning, discomfort, or fatigue.
+If you’ve never had an outbreak, be aware of those signs or of an increase in day-to-day stress, which can be an outbreak trigger.
+For example, more unusual symptoms of herpes could include nerve pain in the leg.
+Sometimes asymptomatic carriers of herpes realize they do have symptoms after all once they are educated about them.

 - Know typical herpes outbreak triggers and avoid them as often as possible.
 This is standard protocol for people who want to lessen their outbreaks, but perhaps the same logic could be applied to avoiding asymptomatic shedding as well.
 The most common triggers of herpes activation are stress, a diet with too much arginine, too much UV light, and irritation to the area of infection.
-Eat a diet for herpes outbreak prevention and practice calm and stress-relief when you can.
+Eat a diet for herpes outbreak prevention, avoid triggers, and manage stress.

-Get a 90% Drop in Shedding (And a 1% Transmission Rate)
+90% Drop in Shedding (And 1% Transmission Rate)

 Couples in which one partner has herpes and the other doesn’t can vastly reduce their likelihood of transmitting the virus.
 This can be done with suppressive therapy, condom usage, and avoiding sex during high-risk periods like outbreaks.

-Antiviral suppressive therapy, meaning taking pills like acyclovir or valocyclovir (Valtrex) on a daily basis, drastically reduces outbreaks and contagiousness from viral shedding.
-One study found that valocyclovir and acyclovir caused at least a 90% reduction in asymptomatic viral herpes shedding in test subjects.³ (Again, please note that this quote refers to testing of cultures instead of PCR testing, which is why it doesn’t attest to the 20% rate of shedding in the more sensitive studies.)
+Antiviral suppressive therapy means taking a medication like acyclovir or valacyclovir (Valtrex) on a daily basis.
+Doing so drastically reduces outbreaks and periods of contagiousness.
+One study found that valacyclovir and acyclovir caused at least a 90% reduction in asymptomatic viral herpes shedding in test subjects (4).
+(Please note that this quote refers to testing of cultures instead of PCR testing, which is why it doesn’t attest to the 20% rate of shedding in the more sensitive studies.)